 Polynomial long division is a method used to divide a polynomial by another polynomial of lower or equal degree.
 It involves dividing the leading term of the dividend by the leading term of the divisor, multiplying the divisor by this result, subtracting from the dividend, and repeating until the remainder has a lower degree than the divisor.

 The degree of a polynomial is the highest power of the variable in the expression.
-Understanding the degree helps determine the number of steps in division and when to stop, as the division process ends when the remainder's degree is less than the divisor's degree.
+Understanding the degree helps determine the steps in division and when to stop, as the division process continues until the remainder's degree is less than the divisor's degree.